asakata0821/Aisa_INFO5731_-Fall2023/README.md

 - **Topic Modeling**: Identifies subtopics within the main categories, highlighting keywords and relationships.
 This method provides a detailed understanding of each topic and complements sentiment analysis by offering insights into subtopics and keyword associations.

-## Research Structure

-The research paper is organized as follows:

-1. **Related Work**: Reviews 23 research papers relevant to our subject, highlighting useful methods for our analysis.
-2. **Data Collection**: Describes the processes of obtaining, cleaning, and preprocessing data using computational methods.
-3. **Methodologies**: Provides detailed explanations of the tools, methods, and analyses used in the main tasks.
-4. **Results and Discussion**: Presents and discusses results with multiple visualizations.
-5. **Conclusion and Limitations**: Summarizes the research findings and outlines any limitations.